Fingerweaving

-Fingerweaving is a Native American art form used mostly to create belts, sashes, straps, and other similar items through a non-loom weaving process.
+Fingerweaving is an art form used mostly to create belts, sashes, straps, and other similar items through a non-loom weaving process.
 Unlike loom-based weaving, there is no separation between weft and warp strands, with all strands playing both roles.
+It is used among the Indigenous peoples of the Americas and in Europe.

 North and Central American fingerweaving

 Some patterns and color combinations were originally restricted to certain societies or clans, while others were available for general use by all.
 Belts, sashes, leg bands, capes, gun straps, even dresses, shirts, and pants were created by the sometimes intricate patterns and methods.
 Often beads or feathers were interwoven into the patterns of the articles.

-The French Voyagers (fur traders in the northern US and southern Canada) adapted the finger weaving patterns to create belts and sashes which showed which company they belonged to.
+The French Voyageurs (fur traders in the northern US and southern Canada) adapted the finger weaving patterns to create belts and sashes which showed which company they belonged to.
 The belts were the original weight belts, as they added extra support to their stomachs when they were lifting heavy canoes or packets of beaver pelts, which sometimes weighed up to 600 lbs.

 The Spanish conquistadors used fingerwoven sashes to proclaim which command they were in, as well as to record their conquests over the Native Americans.